 Current facility operations on Mauna Kea use and generate waste from similar types of hazardous materials.
-Table 4-16 summarizes current hazardous materials use and applications at the observatories and Hale Pōhaku.
+Table 4-19 summarizes current hazardous materials use and applications at the observatories and Hale Pohaku.
 The facilities use many of the same hazardous materials, with some notable exceptions.
 Of the eight optical observatories, only five perform mirror recoating operations on site (UH-2.2 m, CFHT, W.M.
 Keck, Gemini North, and Subaru) and only four use mercury for mirror support (UH-2.2 m, CFHT, IRTF, and W.M.
 Keck).
+All the observatories and Hale Pohaku dispose of their hazardous waste offsite.